Leo Otterbein, PhD

 HO-1 in Cancer

-In collaboration and funded by Agios Pharmaceuticals, we are interested in the role of macrophages in tumor growth testing the hypothesis that the phenotype of the macrophage regulates its ability to direct Tcell function.
+In partnership with industry, we are interested in the role of macrophages in tumor growth testing the hypothesis that the phenotype of the macrophage regulates its ability to direct Tcell function.
 Using our regulated HO-1 null mice, we find that blockade of HO-1 significantly reduces tumor growth.

 Relationship Between the Microbiome, Glycome, and Tissue Damage